frida/frida-website/_posts/2019-05-28-frida-12-6-released.markdown

 - Frida can now talk to old versions of Frida, from before the addition of per-script runtime selection.

+### Changes in 12.6.4

+- Build system is back in business on all platforms.

 [Jake Van Dyke]: https://twitter.com/giantpune
 [Giovanni Rocca]: https://twitter.com/iGio90